jura84/jura84/README.md

 <h2 align="center">👨🏻‍💻 About Me</h2>

-I am a people-oriented leader with broad experience across technical, managerial, and strategic roles in complex international environments.<br /><br />
+I am a people-oriented leader with broad experience across technical, managerial and strategic roles in complex international environments.<br /><br />
 I enjoy working in global teams and communicate fluently in Finnish and English.
-My background includes embedded systems, software development, and system-level solutions gained through diverse projects in large organizations.
-I thrive in leadership roles where I support teams by removing obstacles, improving ways of working, and enabling people to perform at their best. <br /><br />Alongside leadership, I bring a strong technical foundation that helps bridge strategy, architecture, and day-to-day execution.
+My background includes embedded systems, software development and system-level solutions gained through diverse projects in large organizations.
+I thrive in leadership roles where I support teams by removing obstacles, improving ways of working and enabling people to perform at their best. <br /><br />Alongside leadership, I bring a strong technical foundation that helps bridge strategy, architecture and day-to-day execution.

 - 🔭 I’m currently working on Portfolio
 - 🌱 I’m currently learning efficient usage of [GitHub](https://github.com/).